rebelinux/Diagrammer.Core/Docs/dev-guide/examples/example4.md

 When you run the script, it generates a PNG file named Example4.png in the specified output folder.

 ### Resulting diagram:

-The SubGraph feature groups the three servers into a dashed rounded rectangle labeled "3 Tier Concept," visually encapsulating the Web, Application, and Database servers along with their connections.

 ```graphviz dot example4.png
 digraph Root {